-When we think of the cocoa tree, we first think of chocolate, and then of the old Mayas and Aztecs who first prepared a drink from its fruit.
-Archaeological finds and ancient texts are proof that ancient people used cocoa abundantly in their diet and combined it with corn, paprika, vanilla and honey, made fermented drinks from it, and found use for it in rituals and traditional medicine.
-That cocoa had high price is also proven by the fact that it was used as a means of payment by the Aztecs.
+When we think of the cocoa tree, the first idea that comes to mind is chocolate, and then ancient Maya and Aztecs, who were the first to prepare a drink from its fruit.
+Cocoa originates from the border area between Brazil, Colombia and Peru, where it managed to survive during the last Ice Age 21,000 years ago and then spread across the South American continent.
+Archaeological finds and ancient texts are proof that ancient peoples used cocoa beans in their diet and combined them with corn, paprika, vanilla and honey, made fermented drinks from them, and used it in rituals and traditional medicine.
+Cocoa was held in high regard – this is also evidenced in the fact that it was used as a means of payment by Aztecs.

 The Maya and Aztecs weaved cocoa into their mythology: this plant was created by the feathered serpent Quetzalcoatl, which would descend from the great step-pyramid of Kukulkan in Chichen Itza during the spring and autumn equinoxes.
 The pyramid was so expertly built that on those two dates of the year, a shadow was created that really looked like a snake winding through it.
 When Columbus’ fourth expedition landed on the coast of Honduras in the early 16th century, he and his crew were served an unusual potion prepared with great attention.
 Cocoa had its European premiere in 1544 when it was presented at the Spanish court, after which it quickly spread across the Old Continent.